Student BYOD Wi-Fi Security Solutions

 If you don’t have the right tools, managing your users’ certificates can be a bit of a hassle.
 Both students and teachers in your school will come and go, requiring you to frequently issue and revoke certificates.
 Some staff may be promoted and require a change to the level of authorization afforded to them by their certificates.

-Our managed Public Key Infrastructure (PKI) gives you all the tools you need to manage your certificates every step of the way, from issuance to revocation.
+The SecureW2 managed PKI gives you all the tools you need to manage your certificates every step of the way, from issuance to revocation.
 All of this information is at your fingertips with an intuitive management portal, as well as a knowledgeable support team that has worked on hundreds of deployments with schools.

 One of the biggest challenges with digital certificates is last-mile distribution.
 Getting them onto each BYOD, with all the differences in operating systems, can initially seem like a headache.